iPrep Digital Libraries- ICT Labs For Schools

 3. Integration to Solar Power Units

-Our Research and solution for Tablet based Smart ICT labs
+Our Research and solution for Tablet-based Smart ICT labs

-When we found about the circular by Samagra Siksha Abhiyan, it was no less than an appreciation for our work so we were excited.
+When we found out about the circular by Samagra Siksha Abhiyan, it was no less than an appreciation for our work so we were excited.
 At iDream Education we have been setting up Digital Classrooms for government schools for many years with CSR and Foundations.

 We have deeply studied the practical and psychological challenges faced by the teachers and school administration.
-We even studied challenges of students in actual usage of the computer labs.
+We even studied the challenges of students in actual usage of the computer labs.
 Further, we have been advocating such fundamental shifts in the government guidelines and policies for digital hardware at government schools.

-Solving Challenge 1 with Tablet based Smart ICT Lab:
+Solving Challenge 1 with Tablet-based Smart ICT Lab:

 Teachers have to go through a rigorous process before the PCs in the ICT labs start working.
 With students of lower and middle classes, it becomes even more complicated.
-And with unreliable electric supply, these ICT labs add another layer of complexity.
+And with an unreliable electric supply, these ICT labs add another layer of complexity.

 We reduced this complexity with Tablets as these are as handy as mobile phones.
-Everyone (even the kids) know how to operate these.
+Everyone (even the kids) knows how to operate these.
 We also reduced the dependency on electricity by providing charging and storage racks.

-Solving Challenge 2 with Tablet based Smart ICT Lab:
+Solving Challenge 2 with Tablet-based Smart ICT Lab:

 For a PC-based ICT lab, you need a person who is handy with desktops and/or laptops.
 That too, both in terms of software and hardware as these often face lags and operation issues.